Guide

 • Environmental management policy (larger tenders)

 The policies sound daunting but they don't have to be long.
-A single A4 page for each saying you're committed to the relevant standard, signed and dated, is sufficient for most small business tenders under $500k.
+A single A4 page for each saying you're committed to the relevant standard, signed and dated, may be enough for simpler low-risk work.
+Use the tender documents as the authority if they ask for a specific system, certificate, or format.

 Section 04